 1. Netstat: When troubleshooting a network service, the first step is to make sure it's up and functioning.
 You may print information about the Linux networking subsystem, including running services, using the netstat command.
 It may show the name of the application as well as the PID for each socket.
 Use netstat in the following way:

 2. Video display: We recommend using the console in your control panel to test the functionality of your VPS.
 If your VPS is up and running, and your IP addresses are reachable, you can assume that the problem isn't due to a network outage, but rather to a flaw in your configuration.

 If you could provide the following information in a support ticket, it would greatly really help us in correctly analyzing a potential networking issue towards/with your VPS:

 - A description of the issues you've noticed and a time frame

-- The affected VPS' name and IP
+- The affected VPS name

 - Any other details you think are relevant, such as logs or screenshots

-- Also, if possible, supply a MTR or traceroute done on your Tilaa server to the location which is having the connection issues.
+- Also, if possible, supply an MTR or traceroute done on your Tilaa server to the location which is having the connection issues.
 In other words, the same test as in the previous step, but in reverse.

 We can use these details to troubleshoot your perceived issues.
-If the issue isn't with our network, we can use the details to point you in the right direction as on where this could/should be resolved.
+If the issue isn't with our network, we can use the details to point you in the right direction as to where this could/should be resolved.